 Do you need a car in Ireland to get around?

-No, not all.
-But you should be aware that there are instances where a car is necessary.
-If you are choosing to go hiking in Ireland, while this is a great way to get around Ireland without a car, hiking trailheads and starting points may be located in small, rural towns with no public transport.
-Likewise, taxis may be in short supply in these areas for reaching your starting point or for picking you up at your ending point.
+If you are choosing to go hiking in Ireland without a car, while this is a great way to explore and visit Ireland without a car, hiking trailheads and starting points may be located in small, rural towns with no public transport.

 So, while a car in certain instances will be required, if you are not looking to go hiking or to a specific small village, then you have many more options while still enjoying everything the Emerald Isle has to offer.
-Let’s look at the best way to see Ireland without a car below.

 How to travel around Ireland without a car